t2013anurag/transaction/README.md

 # Transaction

-Transaction is a small library which helps track status of running/upcoming tasks.
+Transaction is a small library which helps track the status of running/upcoming tasks.
 These tasks can be a cron job, background jobs or a simple method.
 Any task can be plugged into a transaction block.

-Transaction uses redis to store the current status along with the additional attributes(provided during the initialization or transaction updation.)
+Transaction uses ***Redis*** to store the current status along with the additional attributes(provided during the initialization or transaction update.)

-To experiment with that code, run `bin/console` for an interactive prompt.
+The events within the transaction block can be published via ***Pubsub client(ex.
+Pusher, PubNub or any valid pubsub client)***.
+These events can be subscribed in the client app for the live status of the transaction.

+## Requirements

+Redis(>=3.0)

+Valid Pubsub client if messages need to be published.

 ## Installation